Published by Bob Ciura on November 14th, 2017

 Competitive Advantages & Recession Performance

-This is the advantage of being a player in the distribution business.
-That being said, Cardinal Health is not immune from recessions.
+However, Cardinal Health is not immune from recessions.
 Its earnings-per-share declined significantly during the Great Recession:

 - 2007 earnings-per-share of $3.41

 That said, the 2009 spin-off of CareFusion distorted Cardinal Health’s GAAP earnings that year.
 The core business still performed relatively well, and earnings returned to growth in 2011 and beyond.